beberlei/litecqrs-php/README.md

 and events.

-Container Aware implementations of ``CommandBus`` and ``EventMessageBus`` implement lazy loading of all command- and event handlers for performance.
+Container Aware implementations of ``CommandBus`` and ``EventMessageBus`` implement lazy loading of all command- and event handlers for better performance.